Nogi Maresuke: Suicide

 Nogi and his wife Shizuko committed suicide by seppuku shortly after the Emperor Meiji's funeral cortege left the palace.
 The ritual suicide was in accordance with the samurai practice of following one's master to death (junshi).
 In his suicide letter, he said that he wished to expiate for his disgrace in Kyūshū, and for the thousands of casualties at Port Arthur.
-He also donated his body to medical science.

-All four members of the Nogi family are buried at Aoyama Cemetery in Tokyo.
-Under State Shinto, Nogi was revered as a kami and Nogi Shrine, a Shinto shrine in his honor, still exists on the site of his house in Nogizaka, Tokyo.
-His memory is also honored in other locations such as the Nogi Shrine in Fushimi-ku, Kyoto, where mausoleum of Emperor Meiji is established.
+He also donated his body to medical science.All four members of the Nogi family are buried at Aoyama Cemetery in Tokyo.
+Under State Shinto, Nogi was revered as a kami.
+Nogi Shrine, a Shinto shrine in his honor, still exists on the site of his house in Nogizaka, Tokyo.
+His memory is also honored in other locations such as the Nogi Shrine in Fushimi-ku, Kyoto, where the mausoleum of Emperor Meiji was established.

 Legacy

 Nogi's seppuku immediately created a sensation and a controversy.
 Some writers claimed that it reflected Nogi's disgust with the profligacy and decline in moral values of late Meiji Japan.
 Others pointed to Nogi's own suicide note, calling it an act of atonement for mistakes in his military career.
 In either case, Nogi's suicide marked the end of an era, and it had a profound impact on contemporary writers, such as Mori Ōgai, Kuroiwa Ruikō and Natsume Sōseki.
 For the public, Nogi became a symbol of loyalty and sacrifice.

 The epic historical novel Saka no Ue no Kumo portrays Nogi as floundering at the Siege of Port Arthur and having to be relieved by Kodama Gentarō.
 Several books have been released in recent years rehabilitating Nogi's image and showing he was a competent leader.

+The Nogi Warehouse in the Sannomaru enceinte of Nagoya Castle was named after him.

 Man of letters

 Nogi is also noted in Japan as a man of letters.
 His Kanshi poems (poems in the Chinese language) were especially popular among the Japanese during his time.
 Three of his Kanshi poems are famous.

 Right after the Battle of Nanshan of 1904, in which he lost his eldest son, he wrote:

-After the battle of 203 Hill of 1904–05, in which he lost his second son, he lamented:
+After the battle of Hill 203 of 1904–05, in which he lost his second son, he wrote:

 After the end of the Russo-Japanese War, he wrote: